mansellrace/comelit-esphome/README.md

 An explanation of the commands that can be found on the bus can be found [here](protocol.md#list-of-commands)

-## Purchase materials and pcb

-I can supply the printed circuit board, components, or even the entire hardware already soldered and tested.

-If you are interested, please contact me at mansellrace@gmail.com

 ## Updates:
 - **2023, June**: First hardware revision and first available software
 - **2023, August**: Hw version 2.0, first tests with onboard switching regulator, added pads to easily connect to some external pins